oroinc/documentation/user/back-office/system/configuration/commerce/sales/open-orders.rst

+:oro_documentation_types: commerce

 .. _configuration--guide--commerce--configuration--sales-order-history:

 Order History (Open Orders)
 ===========================

-You can define whether to display open orders within the Order History menu in the storefront, or as a separate Open Orders menu item.
+You can define whether to display open :term:`orders <Order>` within the Order History menu in the storefront, or as a separate Open Orders menu item.
 This setting can only be configured :ref:`globally <doc-system-configuration>`:

 1. Navigate to **System > Configuration** in the main menu.
 2. Select **Commerce > Sales > Open Orders** in the menu to the left.